tischfieldlab/moseq-reports/docs/src/Tools.md

 ## Transitions Heatmap
 <img style="float: left; width:100px; margin-right:20px;" src="./Images/ToolOptions/TH.png" data-zoomable="true">

 This tool provides a way to visualize the transition probability matrix as a heatmap.
-You have the option to display the overall transition probability matrix across all animals, of for a single particular group.
+You have the option to display the overall transition probability matrix across all animals, or for a single particular group.
 You may also choose to normalize the data using bigram, row, or column normalization.

 ### Settings